 The video begins with fragments of a crazy, boozy night, cutting to the morning after.
 There we find a bedroom littered with condoms, bottles, CDs and other detritus of modern life.
 It’s like Tracy Emin’s “My Bed” on steroids.

-Kelly wakes up in bed, fully clothed, next to a sleeping underwear-clad women.
+Kelly wakes up in bed, fully clothed, next to a sleeping, underwear-clad woman.
 Too pissed to shag?
 He leaves her standing at the front door, is drenched with water as he walks away (including a fish) and embarks on a long walk.

 He wanders along city streets, motorways, train tracks, a bustling market, a sheep farm and over sand dunes, all the while acquiring and losing various colourful performers.
 He’s like a pied piper whose allure only works in the city.